PhantomCreation/wslave/README.md

 You can edit themes and files in public/wp-content.
 This folder is mounted within the container, so changes should be immediate as if you were running the server on your host OS.
 Edit your themes and plugins as you like, and be sure to use git to manage your sources.
-When you're done with the dev server type this to shut it down:
+When you're done with the dev server, type this to shut it down:
 ```sh
 wslave server stop
 ```